Module Code

 On completion of this module the student should be able to:

-11. Outline the general chronology and developmental processes involved in the formation of an embryo including fertilisation, implantation, gastrulation, neurulation
+8. Outline the general developmental processes involved in the formation of an embryo including gastrulation and neurulation.

-15. Describe the basic principles underlying disease processes including cell injury and death, inflammation, healing and repair and explain the principles underpinning their diagnosis, prevention and treatment
+11. Describe the basic principles underlying disease processes focusing on cell and tissue pathology and the principles underpinning their diagnosis.

 Observation, identification and interpretation of specimens and data related to anatomy, pathology, embryology and dentistry.
 Team work